Ms. Traycee F. Martin

 Valdosta State University’s academic year consists of two terms: Fall and Spring, as well as a series of Summer Sessions.

 The University’s tuition is set by the University System of Georgia Board of Regents each spring and is effective the following fall term.
 Mandatory Fees and Other Fees are proposed annually by the University, supported by a committee, half of whom are students, and ultimately approved by the Board of Regents.
 However, the University and the University System reserve the right to change fees at the beginning of any term.

 All charges are based on approved fees and are subject to change according to the policy of the Board of Regents.

-For fee schedules, click here.
+For tuition and fee schedules, click here.

 VSU assesses mandatory fees each semester to students who are registered for one or more credit hours on the main campus or who are living in the dorms and taking all online courses.
-VSU’s mandatory fees for these students include health fee, student activity fee, athletic fee, transportation fee, parking facility fee, and health facility fee.
+VSU’s mandatory fees for these students include access card fee, health fee, student activity fee, athletic fee, transportation fee, parking facility fee, and health facility fee.